 Differences from final version: There are a few helpful points here.
 There are definitely 3 ‘sentinels’ which is suggested in Becker’s final illustration but made clearer by these iterations of the clue.
 The ‘sentinels’ are also called sentries and guardians by Max in the two earlier clues.

 The 8000 measure is consistent in all the clues, with far more direction in the first version, which directs us to fly north northeast 11 degrees.
-However this first clue has slightly different numbers on the illustration, ending with a 67 and not the eventual 75.
-Does this show the ‘egg’ treasure was planned to be buried in a different location?
+However this first clue has a different order to the numbers on the illustration, ending with a 57 and not the eventual 75.
+A small change, but perhaps significant?

 Clue 11, 520 enigma, EARTH OPENS

 There are a couple of earlier versions of this text.